LaWebcapsule/directus9/docs/self-hosted/sso.md

    - via SDK

      ```js
-     const sdk = new Directus('https://directus.myserver.com');
+     const sdk = new Directus9('https://directus9.myserver.com');

      await sdk.auth.refresh();
      ```

 ### Testing Seamless SSO locally

-The above `REFRESH_TOKEN_*` configuration will likely fail for local testing, as you'll likely won't be serving Directus using a valid SSL certificate which are required for "Secure" cookies.
+The above `REFRESH_TOKEN_*` configuration will likely fail for local testing, as you'll likely won't be serving Directus9 using a valid SSL certificate which are required for "Secure" cookies.
 Instead, for local testing purposes (**and local testing purposes only**), the following configuration can be used: